HARPREET011992/PassingData/README.md

 # PassingData
-This is a simple Apllication to use delegate.
+This is a simple Apllication to show the use of delegate and protocols.